vmware-tanzu/pinniped/site/content/posts/2021-05-31-first-ldap-release.md

 We've provided examples of using [OpenLDAP]({{< ref "docs/howto/install-supervisor.md" >}}) and [JumpCloud]({{< ref "docs/howto/install-supervisor.md" >}}) as LDAP providers.
 Stay tuned for examples of using Active Directory.

+The `pinniped` CLI has also been enhanced to support LDAP authentication.
+Now when `pinnped get kubectl` sees that your cluster's Concierge is configured to use a Supervisor which has an LDAPIdentityProvider, then it will emit the appropriate kubeconfig to enable LDAP logins.
+When that kubeconfig is used with `kubectl`, the Pinniped plugin will directly prompt the user on the CLI for their LDAP username and password and securely transmit them to the Supervisor for authentication.

 ### What about SAML?